Clinical Analyst Jobs in USA with Visa Sponsorship

 Does the Clinical Analyst role qualify as a specialty occupation for H-1B purposes?

 Clinical Analyst roles generally qualify as specialty occupations when the position requires a bachelor's degree or higher in a specific field such as health informatics, clinical information systems, or a clinical science.
-USCIS has approved H-1B petitions for this title across major health systems and health IT companies.
+USCIS has approved H-1B visa petitions for this title across major health systems and health IT companies.
 Roles where any degree suffices, regardless of field, carry higher RFE risk and may require additional documentation from the employer.

 Which visa types are most commonly used to sponsor Clinical Analysts?